netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

     the port/IP to a made up value and back to the original value.
     This would trigger two path validations.
 At least eventually, the QUIC layer will know the correct remote IP/port.

+**TODO**
+This attack works regardless of path validation:
+The attacker can just intercept path validation requests and answer them!

+However, for that, the attacker really neds to be on-path (e.g. control a border router).

+This attack also works without PAN, e.g. with BGP, but with PAN it is more controlled, the attacker can use a wormhole to attract traffic and then ensure that traffic goes via their controlled AS.

 # API Considerations {#apicon}